HL7/cql/input/pages/05-languagesemantics.md

 To help implementers correctly support version differences and backwards (and to the extent possible, forwards) compatibility, the following sections describe version-specific behavior differences in CQL operators, functions, and language constructs.

-[.note-warning]
-____
-This is not an exhaustive list of changes to the specification, it is a summary of behavior changes between versions to help implementers deal with version-specific implementation issues.
+> This is not an exhaustive list of changes to the specification, it is a summary of behavior changes between versions to help implementers deal with version-specific implementation issues.
 For a complete listing of changes to the specification, refer to the version history and version-specific change logs.
-____
+{: .note-warning}

 ##### Context Support